2018 National Identity Theft Victims Assistance Network Expansion Program (NITVAN II) Grant Opportunity

 The purpose of NITVAN II is to help expand the outreach and capacity of victim service programs to better address the rights and needs of victims of identity theft through the establishment of collaborative regional, statewide, and community-based coalitions dedicated to improving the response to victims of identity theft, with additional and growing emphasis on victims of identity theft within the context of cybercrime.
 For the purposes of this grant, cybercrime is defined as the use of an online platform to engage in activities where another individual's personally identifiable information (PII) is targeted or used as a principal tool for financial/personal gain.

-The ultimate goal of this program is to provide training, technical assistance, and policy guidance to programs and coalitions through a national network that builds capacity to provide assistance to victims of identity theft and encourages expansion of existing victim service programs and coalitions to address the needs of identity theft victims of cybercrime.
+This funding opportunity builds on prior NITVAN efforts, and will further strengthen the network previously established.
+The ultimate goal of this program is to provide training, technical assistance, and policy guidance to programs and coalitions through a national network that builds capacity to provide assistance to victims of identity theft and encourages expansion of existing victim service programs and coalitions to address the needs of identity theft and cybercrime victims.

 The grant opportunity will be open from February 1st to May 31st, 2018.